bentoml/BentoML/DEVELOPMENT.md

 ## Documentations

-Refers to [BentoML Documentation Guide](./docs/README.md) for how to build and write docs.
+Refer to [BentoML Documentation Guide](./docs/README.md) for how to build and write docs.